MixedTea/HypickleDiscBot/README.md

 # HypickleDiscBot
-A discord bot for my private discord server
+A discord bot for my private discord server.

+It is cool.
+Will include commands here later.